A statement from Vice President of College Advancement Karen Smits:

 We take student concerns about free speech seriously and we take our legal responsibility to protect student records seriously as well.

 The policy in question has been under review since October 2017 and is in the final stages of revision and approval.
-The student referred to in the lawsuit was invited to participate in the review to provide a student perspective.
+[UPDATE: it has been approved.]
+The student referred to in the lawsuit was invited repeatedly to participate in the review to provide a student perspective and did not express interest.
 The College’s current Assembly Policy can be found here: https://www.nwtc.edu/NWTC/media/About-Us/Public-Assembly-Policy.pdf